PyMVPA/PyMVPA/doc/source/datadb/haxby2001.rst

 .. note::

-   Data for the run (chunk) 8 of subject 5 was corrupted and therefore should not be used for the analyses.
+   Data for the run 9 (chunk 8) of subject 5 was corrupted and therefore should not be used for the analyses.
 In the 'labels.txt' file all samples in that chunk are marked as 'rest' condition.
    (Acknowledgement goes to MS Al-Rawi who reminded us about this